New Jersey accountability project

 Total State Budget, FY2002–FY2027

-Enacted budget Governor's proposal (pending)
+Enacted budget

 Sources: NJ Office of Management & Budget · NJ Legislature Budget & Finance